 D-Day is the largest amphibious invasion in world history.

-This represents a force of 185,000 men supported by 195,700 Royal Navy and Merchant Navy personnel , 6939 boats, 3500 gliders and 8090 airplanes which converged on five assaults beaches or sectors (Utah, Omaha, Gold, Juno and Sword), 80km of littoral between stretching from Saint-Germain-de-Vareville to the west and Riva Bella-Ouistreham by the estuary of the river Orne to the east.
+This represents a force of 185,000 men supported by 195,700 Royal Navy and Merchant Navy personnel , 6939 boats, 3500 gliders and 8090 airplanes which converged on five assaults beaches or sectors, 80km of littoral between stretching from Saint-Germain-de-Vareville to the west and Riva Bella-Ouistreham by the estuary of the river Orne to the east.

 On this historic day the bombers dropped 11 912 tons of bombs on the coasts of Calvados and Manche!

 The naval operations were split in two Naval Task Forces; the Western Task Force under the command of Rear-Admiral Alan G Kirk, and the Eastern under the command of Rear-Admiral Sir Philip Vian.